-This morning, Saturday 23 November 2024, Vesuvius was affected by two earthquakes recorded by the seismographs of the National Institute of Geophysics and Volcanology.
-The seismic events are part of the usual volcanic activity of the area.
+This morning, Saturday, November 23, 2024, Vesuvius was hit by two earthquakes recorded by the seismographs of the National Institute of Geophysics and Volcanology.
+The seismic events are part of the usual volcanic activity in the area.

 Seismic Recordings